dorijantomic/robofriends/README.md

 Summary
 This repo serves as a simple example of converting a React app from vanilla state management to using Redux.
 Keep in mind that this project does not use the Redux Toolkit, which will be explored in another repo.

+vbnet
+Copy code

+I hope this format meets your expectations!
+Let me know if there's anything else you'd like to adjus